 Length: 115 minutes / 1.92 hours

-In Now You See Me, Freeman plays Thaddeus Bradley, the magician’s worst nightmare.
+In Now You See Me (2013), Freeman plays Thaddeus Bradley, the magician’s worst nightmare.
 Bradley has made a fortune selling DVDs where he cracks open the illusions of other magicians and shows the world the secrets behind the tricks.
-As a result, he’s pulled in as a consultant to help the FBI and Interpol catch four magicians (who call themselves the “Four Horsemen”) who have managed to rob a bank in Paris during their show in Las Vegas.
+As a result, he is pulled in as a consultant to help the FBI and Interpol catch four magicians who call themselves the “Four Horsemen.”
+They have managed to rob a bank in Paris during their show in Las Vegas.
 While the Horsemen are always one step ahead of the investigators, Bradley helps narrow the gap.
 By this time, there’s speculation that a “fifth horseman” might be helping the group from the inside.
 And yet, in retaliation for an event which helped define Bradley’s career as a spoiler of magic, he ends up being framed as the “fifth horseman” for assisting the Horsemen in their capers.

 2 sum it up: 2 films, 2 fantastic Freeman roles

 Bacon #: 1 (Eastwood Directs: The Untold Story / Kevin Bacon)